-Fresno State has cooperated in the past, and will a) continue to fulfill all of the applicable standards of program quality and effectiveness that have been adopted by the Commission; b) cooperate in an evaluation of our program by an external team or a monitoring of the program by a Commission staff member, and c) participate fully in the Commission's accreditation system, including the timely submission of documents required for accreditation.
+Fresno State has cooperated in the past, and will a) continue to fulfill all of the applicable standards of program quality and effectiveness that have been adopted by the Commission; (b) assure that all candidates participating in public school-based field activities hold a Certificate of Clearance from the Commission, c) cooperate in an evaluation of our program by an external team or a monitoring of the program by a Commission staff member, and d) participate fully in the Commission's accreditation system, including the timely submission of documents required for accreditation.
 Regular meetings at the program institutional level have been conducted currently and over the past to ensure that we are updated on CCTC requirements and timelines and are equipped to respond to requests for documents and information.